csci430-os/assg04/README.md

 `sys` which is a pointer to an instance of the `PagingSystem` class that the scheme is working with.
 In task 5 you had to add some code to the Fifo class to find out the memory size of the current simulation.
-Likewise, ou can query the `sys` object for this needed information here as well.
+Likewise, you can query the `sys` object for this needed information here as well.
 For example you can do `sys->getMemorySize()` to find out what the size of the simulated memory is.